-If your current local medical waste disposal service in Maine doesn’t provide top notch service with the best pricing, then it’s time to switch to Advo medical waste disposal company.
+If your current local ME medical waste disposal service doesn’t provide top notch service with the best pricing, then it’s time to switch to Advo medical waste disposal company.
 Here are some reasons why:

 See how Advo Medical Waste Disposal beats the competition in Maine.